South Carolina Ku Klux Klan trials of 1871–1872: Constitutional issues

-Winning Trial Strategy
+Winning trial strategy

 Over the remaining November 1871 term and the April 1872 term, Corbin executed a winning trial strategy that ultimately gained 140 convictions.
 Corbin chose to prosecute only the indictments that Judge Bond had approved: conspiracy charges emanating from Enforcement Act protections of 15th Amendment voting rights.
 In every trial, Corbin first produced the Klan's constitution and oath, a copy of which was secured by Major Merrill in his evidence-gathering mission.
 Corbin then asked defendants to confirm that it was the one they had sworn to uphold.
 The contents of the oath included statements that claimed the Klan as enemies of all Radical Republican government, and made Republican supporters their desired targets.
 This expressly political motivation proved the Klan's primary goals were political intimidation and vote suppression, goals that were expressly illegal under the Enforcement Acts.
 Corbin then had witnesses confirm the disguises and secret signals that identified Klan members.
 Black witnesses testified against the Klan in court, a right newly won under the Fourteenth Amendment.
 Additionally, numerous Klansmen turned state's witness to testify against others, and provided details on the raids and outrages committed by the night riders.
 This strategy won time and again, earning convictions in all but two cases.